h4sci/h4sci-book/README.md

 This repository contains the source code of an online book made with [bookdown](https://bookdown.org).
 The book is written along with the course *Hacking for Social Sciences* taught at ETH Zurich and should hopefully grow with this course.
-I hope, however, the book will also work as a standalone input (i.e. w/o any lecture material.) to social sciences looking for insights into _Programming with Data_,
+I hope, however, the book will also work as a standalone input (i.e. w/o any lecture material.) to (social) scientists looking for insights to _Programming with Data_,

 Please leave your suggestions and feedback in the issue tracker of this repository!